Snapp: Iran's answer to Uber is growing fast

 And with Uber locked out of the Iran for the foreseeable future due to U.S. sanctions, startup Snapp is seizing its chance to become the leading local player.

-Shahram Shahkar launched "the Iranian Uber" in 2014 when he returned to his home country after studying and working in the U.K. and Canada.
+"The Iranian Uber" launched in 2014.
+Its current CEO, Shahram Shahkar, joined early last year.

-"I felt that there was this underdeveloped market that I could potentially use the skills and experience that I've gained abroad to help develop further," Shahkar told CNN.
+"I felt that there was this underdeveloped market that I could potentially use the skills and experience that I've gained abroad to help develop further," Shahkar, who previously studied and worked in the U.K. and Canada, told CNN.

 Snapp is available on iOS and Android and also has an Apple Watch version.
 The app promises to find its users a ride in less than five minutes.

-Note: -- Correction: An earlier version of this article incorrectly identified Shahram Shahkar as the founder of Snapp.